xomda/test-project/README.md

 #### 2) Configure the repo

 By defining the _Github packages_ maven repo,
 Gradle will be able to download the necessary packages:
+_(Remember to correctly set your credentials first; see [GitHub Packages documentation](https://docs.github.com/en/packages))_

 ***settings.gradle***